Idhaya Vaasal: Plot

 Aravind is a successful businessman.
 His brother Murali became a drunkard after his wife divorced him.
-So his father Krishnaswamy felt guilty and gave Aravind total freedom to choose his future wife.
+His father Krishnaswamy felt guilty and gave Aravind total freedom to choose his future wife.
 Aravind falls in love with Vaani at first sight.
 He proposes his wish to Vaani's father, but he declines.
 He has his reason for it: his elder daughter married a rich man, then they were separated.
 Aravind follows her everywhere despite being beaten and humiliated.
 Ganesh, an ex-police officer, befriends and helps Aravind.
 What transpires next forms the rest of the story.